capactio/capact/docs/investigation/open-ebs/README.md

 The most feature rich solution cStor is the slowest.
 Documentation is recommending to use cstor-operators for installing it, but this project is in beta stage.

-From the other hand, the community is very friendly and fast to answer questions on Slack.
+On the other hand, the community is very friendly and fast to answer questions on Slack.
 Although I didn't get clear answer for my last question.